MarcusMathiassen/Thi_Language/README.md

-## What it is
-    A C like programming language written in C99.
+    A C-like programming language written in C99.
-    Featuring python like syntax with optional braces and semicolons.
+    Featuring indent-based scoping and optional braces and semicolons.

+## It is
+- beautiful
+- optional with regards to braces and semicolons
+- opinionated
+- borderline esoteric
+- outputs x64 Assembly
+- and not recommended for use

+## Usage
+    thi hello.thi
+    # -> 'Hello'

 ## How to compile
-Run a build script in the root folder:

-dev or prod
+    ./dev

 ## Dependencies (these are not 'min' versions, just the versions i use)

 Assembler: nasm (version 2.14.02)